jakewahl/spawar_internship.github.io/README.md

 [ProjectEuler1-6](http://127.0.0.1:8888/65ad8a2f-ffc8-4757-8249-9fa0b7e272d3)

 *DAY 5 (6/30)*:
 Took a tour of 4 labs at the Photonic labs.
 MATLAB class.
 Started a simple math game.
 Create/save accounts with usernames, passwords, and scores.
 Gives two random numbers to be multiplied and the player must answer them within a time limit.
+Started with the mapping project.

 *DAY 6 (7/1)*:
 Finished multiplication game.
 Program crashes when string is typed, so I will add an exception handler.